stewartSG/flightsearch/README.md

 ## 4.0 JS Libraries used
 We rely on JS libraries primarily for widget / interaction purpose that isn't supplied with bootstrap 3
 - Ion Rangeslider > Picked this because it has one of the most stars on Github, more importantly it is easy to modify and maintain, some are really a pain to update, supports the browsers we aim to support mentioned above.
 - Bootstrap Form Helper > Added this in to enhance our existing form inputs such as country selector and date selector.
-Pretty new still but lacks support for older browsers.
+This is a pretty comprehensive library but lacks support for older browsers.

 ## 5.0 Ruby GEMS Used
 - Hologram > Picked this so we can generate a living styleguide that everyone can use, nice sublime like editor.
 Took a while to setup and drop in the SCSS files in but once its up and running its quite useful actually.
 Used it myself to build the site